JoeyyScott/general-gielinor-game/README.md

 #### Sounds

-+ The correct answer sound was taken from the official RuneScape wikipedia page for Combat Level up [here](https://runescape.wiki/w/Combat_level).
++ The correct answer sound was taken from the official RuneScape Wikipedia page for Combat Level up [here](https://runescape.wiki/w/Combat_level).
 + The incorrect answer sound was taken from [this website](https://www.myinstants.com/instant/runescape-death-tune-21319/).
-+ The background music was taken from the official RuneScape wikipedia page for 2004 login screen music [here](https://runescape.wiki/w/Scape_Original).
++ The background music was taken from the official RuneScape Wikipedia page for 2004 login screen music [here](https://runescape.wiki/w/Scape_Original).

 ### Acknowledgments